Brandon Knight (basketball)

-Brandon Emmanuel Knight (born December 2, 1991) is an American professional basketball player for the Piratas de Quebradillas of the Baloncesto Superior Nacional (BSN).
+Brandon Emmanuel Knight (born December 2, 1991) is an American professional basketball player for the Capitanes de Arecibo of the Baloncesto Superior Nacional (BSN).
 A two-time Gatorade National Player of the Year, Knight played one season of college basketball for Kentucky before being selected by the Detroit Pistons in the 2011 NBA draft.
 After two seasons with the Pistons, he was traded to the Milwaukee Bucks.
 He spent a season and a half in Milwaukee before being traded to the Phoenix Suns in February 2015.
 In August 2018, he was traded to the Houston Rockets.
-At the 2019 trade deadline, he was traded to the Cleveland Cavaliers before being traded back to the Pistons at the 2020 trade deadline.
+At the 2019 trade deadline, he was traded to the Phoenix Suns before being traded back to the Lakers at the 2020 trade deadline.

 High school career

 Born in Miami, Florida, Knight attended Pine Crest School in Fort Lauderdale, Florida.
 A student-athlete at Pine Crest, Knight held a 4.3 grade-point average.
 As a junior in 2008–09, he averaged 31.2 points, 8.2 rebounds, 5.6 assists and 3.2 steals.
 As a senior in 2009–10, he averaged 32.5 points, 8.6 rebounds and 4 assists.
 He was subsequently named Gatorade National Player of the Year both years, in addition to earning Gatorade High School Athlete of the Year in 2010.
 He led Pine Crest to four state title games, winning state championships in 2008 and 2009.
 He was also a four-time class 3A-1A Basketball Player of the Year (as named by the Miami Herald) and a two-time Florida Mr. Basketball.
 His 3,515 career points ranks second on the Florida high school basketball scoring list.

 Following his senior season, Knight participated in the McDonald's All-American Game, Nike Hoop Summit and Jordan Brand Classic.
 In the 2010 McDonald's All-American Game, he hit a 3-pointer at the buzzer to give the West a 107–104 win.

 Ranked as the No. 6 overall prospect of 2010 by Rivals.com, Knight made a verbal commitment to the University of Kentucky in April 2010.
 Knight did not sign a binding national letter of intent with Kentucky.
 He kept his options open by signing a financial-aid agreement, which indicated his intention to play for Kentucky, but left him free to go elsewhere amid speculation about coach John Calipari going to the NBA.